benfrick/docs-portfolio/doc/commerce/checkout/use-checkout.md

 ### Which Version of Checkout Should I Use?

-The Nike shopping experience involves several APIs.
+The shopping experience involves several APIs.
 To support the latest features, sometimes certain API versions must be used together.
 See [Which API Version Should I Use](/doc/commerce/checkout/overview-checkout.html#which-api-version-should-i-use) in the **Cart & Checkout Overview** for more information on the Checkout version you need.